dgp-web/wit_scientific_seminar/angular-cli-sample/README.md

 ## Project parameters

-The following addons where chosen when creating the project.
+The following addons where chosen when creating the project:

 * ``@angular/router``
 * SCSS-preprocessor